paullj/unity-ecs-instanced-sprite-renderer/README.md

 # Improvements
 This is a very naive implementation that I threw together, however it does provide fairly good results even with 10,000 entities.

-The assets used in the example are from [Kenney's Animal Pack](https://kenney.nl/)